Vegan enchilada casserole is an easy main dish filled with classic Southwestern flavors, and makes a generous amount.

-In this version I give the option of combining beans with vegan burger crumbles or going all in on beans.
-Either way it tastes terrific, and all you need to do while it in the oven is to make a simple salad.
-Steaming a batch of broccoli or greens wouldn’t hurt, either.
+In this version, you have the option of combining beans with vegan burger crumbles or going all in on beans.
+Either way it tastes terrific.

 Vegan Enchilada Casserole